jcantrill/fluent-plugin-kubernetes_metadata_filter/README.md

 * `de_dot_separator` - separator to use if `de_dot` is enabled (default: `_`)
 * `use_journal` - If false (default), messages are expected to be formatted and tagged as if read by the fluentd in\_tail plugin with wildcard filename.
 If true, messages are expected to be formatted as if read from the systemd journal.
 The `MESSAGE` field has the full message.
 The `CONTAINER_NAME` field has the encoded k8s metadata (see below).
 The `CONTAINER_ID_FULL` field has the full container uuid.
 This requires docker to use the `--log-driver=journald` log driver.
 * `container_name_to_kubernetes_regexp` - The regular expression used to extract the k8s metadata encoded in the journal `CONTAINER_NAME` field (default: `'^(?<name_prefix>[^_]+)_(?<container_name>[^\._]+)(\.(?<container_hash>[^_]+))?_(?<pod_name>[^_]+)_(?<namespace>[^_]+)_[^_]+_[^_]+$'`
 * This corresponds to the definition [in the source](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/dockertools/docker.go#L317)
 * `annotation_match` - Array of regular expressions matching annotation field names.
 Matched annotations are added to a log record.
+* `orphaned_namespace_name` - The namespace to associate with records where the namespace can not be determined (default: `.orphaned`)
+* `orphaned_namespace_id` - The namespace id to associate with records where the namespace can not be determined (default: `orphaned`)

 Reading from the JSON formatted log files with `in_tail` and wildcard filenames:
 ```